apel/ssm/README.md

      -v /path/to/persistently/log:/var/log/apel \
      stfc/ssm
  ```
- * The line `-v /path/to/persistently/log:/var/log/apel \` is only required if you want to access the sender logs as a file.
+ * The line `-v /path/to/persistently/log:/var/log/apel \` is only required if you want to access the sender log as a file.
 If `console: true` is set in your `sender.cfg`, the container will also log to stdout/stderr.

 ### Receiver (service)